JohncentVentura/Music-Player/README.md

-# Music-Player
+# freeCodeCamp - JavaScript Algorithms and Data Structures Certification
-This project covers fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous, and shuffle functionalities.
-Also dynamically update user interface based on the current song.
+## Side Project: Music Player

-# Lessons Learned
+Now let's learn some essential string and array methods like the find(), forEach(), map(), and join().
+These methods are crucial for developing dynamic web applications.

-* Essential string and array methods like the find(), forEach(), map(), and join() methods.
+In this project, you'll code a basic MP3 player using HTML, CSS, and JavaScript.
+The project covers fundamental concepts such as handling audio playback, managing a playlist, implementing play, pause, next, previous, and shuffle functionalities.
+You'll even learn how to dynamically update your user interface based on the current song.

-* Javascript's Audio() constructor.
+### Verify this certification at: In progress...